 Pattern 1: Your domain is on Business Starter

-A common mid-sized-company situation: cost considerations land everyone on Business Starter, which has no recording.
-Whether you're the host or a participant, the button doesn't exist at the org level.
-Without an upgrade to Business Standard or higher, Meet's built-in recording is off the table.
+A common mid-sized-company situation: cost considerations land everyone on Business Starter, which doesn't include recording.
+Whether you're the host or a participant, the button isn't there at the org level.
+Without an upgrade to Business Standard or higher, Meet's built-in recording is off the table entirely.

-Pattern 2: You're on Workspace Individual / personal Gmail
+Pattern 2: You're on Workspace Individual or personal Gmail

-Pattern 3: You're a guest in the organizer's Workspace
+Pattern 3: You're an invited guest in the organizer's Workspace

 A common misunderstanding: "I'm invited into their Workspace, so I count as an org member."
 Guest invitations don't count as full org membership.
-Most org-level features, including recording, stay off.
+Most org-level features — recording, transcription, breakout rooms with recording — stay off.

-In all three patterns, the "if I have a plan I can record" assumption breaks down.
+In all three patterns, the "if I have a plan I can record" assumption falls apart on contact with reality.

-Solution 1 — Ask the host for consent-based recording (with Meet-specific caveats)
+Option 1 — Ask the host (with Meet-specific caveats)

 The first move worth trying is asking the host directly.
 Have one 5-second template ready:

-"I'd like to share notes with my team afterward — would it be okay to start recording?"
+"I'd like to share clean notes with my team afterward — okay if I record this one?"

 In Meet specifically, even an agreeable host might not be able to start recording right away:

-- The host's account is Business Starter — recording isn't on the account at all
+- The host's account is on Business Starter — recording isn't on the account at all

 - The org's Workspace admin doesn't have recording enabled, and it can't be flipped on mid-call

-- The recording lands in the host org's Drive (Meet Recordings folder), so sharing it with an external guest takes the host an extra step
+- The recording lands in the host org's Drive (the Meet Recordings folder), so sharing it with an external guest requires an extra step

-"Just ask" doesn't always resolve it cleanly in Meet.
-That's why the next option matters.
+"Just ask" doesn't always resolve cleanly in Meet.
+That's where Option 2 comes in.

-Recording on your own device sidesteps the other side's plan, organization, and admin policy in one shot.
+Recording on your own device sidesteps the other side's plan, organization, and admin policy in a single move.
 It's the most universal answer.

 QuickTime Player's built-in screen recording